-- 1. General.
+1. General.
 This Outside Director Compensation Policy (the "Policy"), which is adopted by the Board of Directors (the "Board") of SunPower Corporation, a Delaware corporation (the "Company"), sets forth the cash and equity-based compensation that shall be payable to eligible non-employee members of the Board who are not nominated representatives of Total SE or its corporate affiliates ("Outside Directors") commencing with the fiscal quarter ending January 3, 2021.
 This Policy is intended to replace and supersede in its entirety the compensation program applicable to Outside Directors that is in effect as of the effective date of this Policy, including, without limitation, the (i) cash compensation in effect as of the date hereof and (ii) the automatic equity-based awards that would otherwise in the future be granted to Outside Directors pursuant to the SunPower Corporation 2015 Omnibus Plan (the "Omnibus Plan").
-The cash and equity-based compensation described in this Policy shall be paid or be made, as applicable, automatically and without further action of the Board, to each Outside Director who may be eligible to receive such compensation.
-This Policy shall remain in effect until it is revised or rescinded by further action of the Board.
-The equity-based compensation shall consist of Restricted Stock Units (as defined in the Omnibus Plan), which shall be settled upon vesting in shares of Common Stock of the Company, par value \$0.001 per share (the "Common Stock"), that are granted pursuant to and subject to the provisions of the Omnibus Plan. - 2.
-Annual Fees.
-Each Outside Director shall be eligible to receive an annual fee, payable on a quarterly basis as set forth below, for services performed for the Board in accordance with the following provisions (the "Annual Fees"): - (i) Outside Directors.
-Each Outside Director (other than Chairs of Board committees) shall be eligible to receive an Annual Fee for the Company's fiscal year equal to \$300,000 for service on the Board. - (ii) Chairs.
+The cash and equity-based compensation described in this Policy shall be paid or be made, as applicable, automatically and without further action of the Board.
+The equity-based compensation shall consist of Restricted Stock Units (as defined in the Omnibus Plan), which shall be settled upon vesting in shares of Common Stock of the Company, par value \$0.001 per share (the "Common Stock"), that are granted pursuant to and subject to the provisions of the Omnibus Plan.

+2. Annual Fees.
+Each Outside Director shall be eligible to receive an annual fee, payable on a quarterly basis as set forth below, for services performed for the Board in accordance with the following provisions (the "Annual Fees"):

+(i) Outside Directors.
+Each Outside Director (other than Chairs of Board committees) shall be eligible to receive an Annual Fee for the Company's fiscal year equal to \$300,000 for service on the Board.

+(ii) Chairs.
 Each Outside Director who also serves as Chair of one or more Committees of the Board shall be eligible to receive an Annual Fee for the Company's fiscal year equal to \$300,000 for service on the Board and for service as a Chair of a Committee.
-As used in this Policy, "Committee" refers any of the Audit Committee, the Compensation Committee, or the Nominating and Corporate Governance Committee of the Board. - (iii) Chairman.
-The Chairman of the Board, if he or she qualifies as an Outside Director, shall be eligible to receive an Annual Fee for the Company's fiscal year equal to \$350,000 for service as the Chairman of the Board and for service, if any, as a Chair of a Committee. - (iv) Lead Director.
+As used in this Policy, "Committee" refers any of the Audit Committee, the Compensation Committee, or the Nominating and Corporate Governance Committee of the Board.

+(iii) Chairman.
+The Chairman of the Board, if he or she qualifies as an Outside Director, shall be eligible to receive an Annual Fee for the Company's fiscal year equal to \$350,000 for service as the Chairman of the Board and for service, if any, as a Chair of a Committee.

+(iv) Lead Director.
 In addition to any other applicable compensation provided under the foregoing provisions of this Section 2, an Outside Director who also serves as the "lead director" appointed by the Board shall be eligible to receive an Annual Fee for the Company's fiscal year equal to \$25,000 for service as the lead director.